Spatially Constrained GAN for Face and Fashion Synthesis: Methodology

 where $a$ is the ground-truth segmentation and $b$ is the estimated segmentation of $a$ of size ($H \times W \times \ n_s$).
 Taking a real image $x$ as input, estimated segmentation $S\left(x\right)$ is compared with ground-truth segmentation $s$ to optimize the segmentor $S$.
 When training together with the generator $G$, the segmentation loss term to optimize $G$ is defined as

-where the segmentor takes the fake image generated by the generator $G(z, c, s)$ as input and output a estimated segmentation $S(G(z, c, s))$, which is compared with input segmentation $s$ to the generator.
-By minimizing this loss term in the full objective $\mathcal{L}_{G}$, the generator is forced to generate fake images which are consistent with the input semantic segmentations $s$.
+where the estimated segmentation $S(G(z, c, s))$ is compared with the input segmentation $s$.
+By minimizing this loss term, the generator is forced to generate fake images which are consistent with the input semantic segmentations $s$.